 Kitty litter helps Wyoming bentonite past drilling slump

-" The market for a peculiar type of clay is looking up thanks to improved prospects for oil and gas drilling and to cat owners who use the stuff to soak up their pets' business.
-Over 90 percent of all bentonite mined in the U.S. and almost half worldwide comes from beds of ancient volcanic ash in Wyoming.
+The market for a peculiar type of clay mined in Wyoming is looking up, thanks to a better outlook for oil and gas drilling and to kitty litter.
+Over 90 percent of all bentonite mined in the U.S. and almost half worldwide comes from Wyoming.

 Add your comments below